-Through FRM, DTC reviews this information to confirm that applicants and Participants meet their applicable minimum financial requirements.85 DTC also monitors settlement obligations, capital adequacy, and transaction activity of each Participant on a daily basis to verify that the Participant continues to be capable of meeting its obligations to DTC.
+Through FRM, DTC reviews this information to confirm that applicants and Participants meet their applicable minimum financial requirements.84 DTC also monitors settlement obligations, capital adequacy, and transaction activity of each Participant on a daily basis to verify that the Participant continues to be capable of meeting its obligations to DTC.
 DTCC Operations staff monitors the operational capability of Participants, as applicable.

 As part of the ongoing monitoring of Participant firms, an internal credit risk rating matrix (the "CRRM") is utilized to risk rate U.S. bank, U.S. broker/dealer and foreign bank Participants.
-A CRRM rating is produced systematically for each applicable Participant from financial data contained in the Participants' regulatory or financial reports and from qualitative assessments from CCR analysts of FRM.
+A CRRM rating is produced systematically for each applicable Participant from financial data contained in the Participants'

+84 On August 26, 2022, the SEC approved a proposal by DTC to (i) increase the capital requirements applicable to its participants, (ii) revise its credit risk monitoring process, and (iii) make certain other clarifying, technical, and supplementary changes to implement changes (i) and (ii).
+Implementation of the proposal is in phases, including the increased capital requirements taking effect on August 26, 2023.
+Detailed information about the proposal and its implementation is available on the SEC website, the DTCC website, and published in the Federal Register.

+regulatory or financial reports and from qualitative assessments from CCR analysts of FRM.
 As noted above, Participants are required to provide DTC with regulatory reports and other required financial information, timely, pursuant to DTC's Rules, and are informed by Important Notice as to the due dates for providing this information.
 A CRRM rating scale of 1 to 7 is utilized, with 1 being the strongest and 7 being the weakest.
-The key elements used to set a Participant's internal credit rating focus on certain
+The key elements used to set a Participant's internal credit rating focus on certain quantitative and qualitative factors, as defined by the CRRM.

-85 On August 26, 2022, the SEC approved a proposal by DTC to (i) increase the capital requirements applicable to its participants, (ii) revise its credit risk monitoring process, and (iii) make certain other clarifying, technical, and supplementary changes to implement changes (i) and (ii).
-Implementation of the proposal is in phases.
-Detailed information about the proposal and its implementation is available on the SEC website, the DTCC website, and published in the Federal Register.

-quantitative and qualitative factors, as defined by the CRRM.
 The CCR analyst considers whether other factors, not captured by the CRRM, warrant an override to downgrade the model-generated rating.
 The resulting rating determines the level of financial review that will be performed on that Participant and may impact the Participant's Participants Fund requirement.